City & Guilds Diplomas in Animal Care

 Assessments are carried out on-site by our team of experienced, qualified Assessors, using a variety of methods including observation, assignments and questions & answers.

-Level 2: 3 GCSEs at grade 3 / D or above, including English, plus Entry 3 Maths.
+Level 2: 4 GCSEs at grade 3 / D-E or above, including English, Maths and Science.

-Level 3: 4 GCSEs including English and Maths at grade 4 / C or above, plus one week work experience in an animal centre.
+Level 3: 5 GCSEs including English, Maths and Science at grade 4 / C or above.

 What do I need?

 Students are expected to provide their own A4 folders, dividers, pens and a lot of punched pockets.
 More importantly, you will need plenty of enthusiasm!

 Courses run throughout the year, as a working hospital we do not run term time only.
 We are not a residential centre, so you will need to live (or rent) locally or be prepared to travel to get here.
 Tiggywinkles takes on a small number of students each Autumn – so we can give you the best experience and training possible.
 We often receive more applications than we have places, and therefore we only take on students who we feel are really committed to learning and achieving their qualification.
 Preference for places will be given to full time students, with remaining space allocated to part time students.